 Step 3.
 Then click the "Transfer" button to start transferring photos from iPhone to computer.
 Wait patiently for the process to finish and then go to check the exported items.

 iTunes is also a great alternative to Google Photos since it allows you to back up and sync photos from your iPhone.
 It provides a great way to save and restore your photos whenever something bad happens to your iPhone.
-Below are the steps to back up your photos on iPhone using iTunes:
+Below are the steps to back up your photos on your iPhone using iTunes:

 Step 1.
 Open iTunes on your computer and ensure it's an updated version.